365Werk/identitydocuments/readme.md

 ```

 ## Usage
-his package uses Google's Vision API to do OCR, this requires you to make a service account and download the JSON keyfile.
+This package uses Google's Vision API to do OCR, this requires you to make a service account and download the JSON keyfile.
 In order to use it in this project, store the key found in the file as an array in config/google_key.php like this:
 ```php
 return [
     "type" => "service_account",